fastify/fastify/docs/Decorators.md

 Since the above example mutates the request object after it has already been instantiated, the JavaScript engine must deoptimize access to the request object.
-By using the decoration API this deoptiization is avoided:
+By using the decoration API this deoptimization is avoided:

 ```js
 // Decorate request with a 'user' property